Vaesea/VDAB-Steel-Paperclip-Edition/README.md

 https://www.youtube.com/watch?v=idI0_U2KpRM (Flash Camera Event) (will be added)

-https://gamebanana.com/mods/ 389219 (Kade Engine Hud) (CREDITS ICON AND STUFF WILL BE ADDED WHEN ALL THE OTHER CREDITS ARE ADDED!!!!!!!!!) (will be added)
+https://gamebanana.com/mods/ 389219 (Kade Engine Hud) (will be added)

 gamebanana links have a space in them. because i dont wanna give a notification to the people who made the stuff. because im too scared.